Kitsune uses Celery to enable offline task processing for long-running jobs like sending email notifications and re-rendering the Knowledge Base.

 Configuring and Running¶

-You can also configure the log level or concurrency.
-Here are the defaults:
+You can also configure the concurrency.
+Here is the default:

-Then to start the Celery workers, you just need to run:
+Then to restart the Celery workers, you just need to run: